jpgough/jpgough.github.io/_posts/2020-03-29-hacking-graal-compiler.md

 This seems weird, but if compilation happens often it makes sense that parts of the compiler written in Java should also be native code.
 If you want to filter the compilation to just `HelloWorld` you can also add the flag `-XX:CompileOnly=HelloWorld`.

-You may also be interested in how is a version of Java installed elsewhere on the machine using our Graal compiler?
+How is a version of Java installed elsewhere on the machine using the Graal compiler?
 The running JVM is using the [JVMCI - JVM Compiler Interface](https://openjdk.java.net/jeps/243) to allow an alternative compiler to be used at runtime.
 `-XX:+UnlockExperimentalVMOptions -XX:+EnableJVMCI -XX:+UseJVMCICompiler` are the flags that set this up.